 This interview is an English translation of a conversation originally conducted, transcribed, and published in Rioplatense Spanish.
+The interview was conducted by Guillermo Eduardo Crespi, and translated into English by Pablo F. Quarta and David T. Marchand.
 The Spanish publication can be found in the "Interviews" section of ROMchip, Volume 2, No. 2.

 Matajuegos began in 2014 as a conversation on Facebook between Santiago Franzani and David Marchand, indie video game designers who had met through several online forums and had recently crossed paths for the first time at an event organized by the Argentine video game community.
 The conversation lasted for more than two hours and spanned a few hundred messages, starting with comments condemning Gamergate (then at its peak) before continuing on to curation sites for alternative games, the necessity of creating similar sites in Latin America, and an agreement to work on a bilingual project, even going so far as to discuss organizational details such as possible web platforms.